Skip to main content

 Chemistry BSc(Hons)

-Boost your career prospects by studying chemistry at Huddersfield, where our teaching and research makes for a challenging and forward-thinking Chemistry BSc(Hons) degree course.
+Boost your career prospects by studying chemistry at Huddersfield, where our teaching and research makes for a forward-thinking Chemistry BSc(Hons) degree.

 Find out more How to apply